-- To be able to comfortably have casual conversations within two months.
+- To be able to comfortably have casual conversations within two months

-Specific goals are best—you know what reaching the goal should look like, so you’ll know with certainty when you’re there!
+Specific goals are best—you know what reaching the goal should look like, so you’ll know with certainty when you’re there.

 Try to tailor them to your long-term goals, and they’ll help you along the way.
 For example:

-- Skype conversations once a week.
+- Skype conversations once a week

-- Lang-8 journal entry three times a week.
+- Lang-8 journal entry three times a week

 6. Relax and accept learning plateaus.

 You were used to making huge strides as a beginner, but now it may seem like it’s been a long time since you’ve made significant progress.

 Personally, I’ve found that at the intermediate level, learning starts manifesting as sudden, almost inexplicable “jumps” in ability.

 Travel is not a necessity for reaching proficiency in a language—not by a long shot.

-It’ll make your progress that much more rewarding!
+And when you do eventually go, it’ll make your progress that much more rewarding!

 And One More Thing...

-With FluentU, you learn real languages—the same way that natives speak them.
+With FluentU, you'll learn real languages—as they're spoken by native speakers.
 FluentU has a wide variety of videos as you can see here: